-Whilst not an exhaustive list of the issues we are asked to help with some of them we help with on a regular basis.
+Whilst not an exhaustive list of the issues I am asked to help with some of them we help with on a regular basis.
 This page is here for information only.
 It is important to remember that there could be many reasons why your dog does what it does, and only a specific assessment of an individual can identify a potential strategy to resolve the issues.

 There are four main categories attributed to this condition which are: